UkoeHB/bevy_girk/bevy_girk_client_fw/README.md

 INTERFACE: for users of the framework (framework owners and client dependents)
 - game logic should be defined within system set `ClientFwSet`
 - `Res<PingTracker>` provides game-synchronization information
-- `Res<ClientRequestBuffer>` collects messages to be sent to the game
+- `ClientRequestSender` collects requests to be sent to the game
 - `Res<ClientFwConfig>` provides miscellaneous information about the client
 - `State<ClientFwMode>` tracks what mode the client is in
 - `Res<InitializationProgressCache>` may be used to track the progress of initialization